jonkensta/ibp-server/docs/zeropi/readme.md

 ├─nvme0n1p2 259:2    0     8G  0 part [SWAP]
 └─nvme0n1p3 259:3    0 457.3G  0 part /

-# Write zeros to the beginning of the card, replacing 'sdX' with your SD card name.
+# write zeros to the beginning of the card (replace 'sdX' with your SD card name)

 % sudo dd if=/dev/zero of=/dev/sdX bs=1M count=8
 [sudo] password for root:
 8+0 records in
 8+0 records out
 8388608 bytes (8.4 MB, 8.0 MiB) copied, 3.1184 s, 2.7 MB/s

 # use fdisk to partition the rest of the card
 % sudo fdisk /dev/sdX